Yardsourcing/yardsourcing-engine/README.md

   $ rails db:{create,migrate,seed}
   ```

-4. Set up Environment Variables
+4. Set up Environment Variables:
   - run `bundle exec figaro install`
-  - add the below variables to the `config/application.yml`
+  - add the below variable to the `config/application.yml` if you wish to use the existing email microservice.
+Otherwise you replace it the value with service if desired.
   ```
     EMAIL_MICROSERVICE: 'https://peaceful-bastion-57477.herokuapp.com'
   ```

-  If you do not wish to use the sample data provided to seed your database, replace the commands in `db/seeds.rb` and the data dump file in `db/data/rails-engine-development.pgdump`.
+  If you do not wish to use the sample data provided to seed your database, replace the commands in `db/seeds.rb`.

 ### Endpoints
 | HTTP verbs | Paths  | Used for |